Physical Development: An Introduction

 Promoting Active Lifestyles

-Caring for infants and toddlers takes great energy and is physically demanding.
-This lesson will offer further opportunities to think about the ways caregivers can take care of themselves physically in an effort to provide the best care for infants and toddlers.
-The lesson will also share perspectives for encouraging healthy habits for infants, toddlers, and their families.
+Caring for infants and toddlers is physically demanding and takes great energy.
+This lesson will offer further opportunities to think about the ways caregivers can take care of themselves physically in an effort to provide the best care for children in their classroom.
+The lesson will also share strategies for encouraging healthy habits for infants, toddlers, and their families.